matthayes/anki_progress_stats/README.md

 This is a plugin for [Anki](http://ankisrs.net/) that adds the following graphs.
 You can find it listed under Anki addons [here](https://ankiweb.net/shared/info/266436365).

+**Important:** For Anki versions 2.1.28 and higher you need to shift+click on the stats link to view the old stats page with these graphs.

 ## Graphs

 ### Learned Cards